 Members of the public should continue to practise good cough and hand hygiene.
-Social distancing is to be encouraged and consideration given to attending unnecessarily large gatherings.
+Social distancing is to be encouraged and unnecessarily large gatherings discouraged.
 As an additional precaution, members of the public may wish to minimise interactions with individuals from outside of their households where possible.